Letters of Accommodation:

 PLEASE NOTE: After receiving an accommodations letter, instructors have up to 5 business days to provide the approved accommodations.
 This is to allow time for any administrative planning that may need to occur.
 Thus, students should deliver accommodations letters well in advance of any class exams.

-However, note-taking assistance is not a substitute for attending class.
-Note-taking accommodations are provided by volunteers.
-Students needing note-taking assistance may approach the Accessibility Coordinator for suggestions regarding how to acquire a copy of course notes.
-If a student approved for note-taking accommodations and are experiencing difficulties in obtaining notes, it is the student’s responsibility to contact the Accessibility Coordinator.
+However, notetaking assistance is not a substitute for attending class.
+Notetaking accommodations are provided by volunteers.
+Students needing notetaking assistance may contact the Accessibility Director for suggestions regarding how to acquire a copy of course notes.
+If a student approved for note-taking accommodations and are experiencing difficulties in obtaining notes, it is the student’s responsibility to contact the Accessibility Director.